Privacy-Engineering-CMU/privacy-engineering-cmu.github.io/_posts/2024-01-26-App-Tracking-and-Privacy.md

 - [EFF Cover Your Tracks](https://coveryourtracks.eff.org/)

 By taking these steps, you can better protect your privacy and control the digital footprints you leave behind.

+## Author:
+My name is Suriya Ganesh; you can reach out to me through my [LinkedIn](https://www.linkedin.com/in/suriya-ganesh/)